discipl/discipl-law-reg/doc/FLINT models.md

 - `preconditions` - Boolean logic with references to other facts defined in the model.
 The evaluation of this expression determents if the actions can be taken or not.
 - `create` - An array of references to other acts, facts and/or duties that will follow out of this action.
 The creation of a fact out of a action can be enforced by defining that fact with a `CREATE` expression as function.
 - `terminate` - An array of references to other actions, facts and/or duties that will be terminated (eg. revoked) by taking this action.
-- `sources` -  An array that contains jurisdictional references to the law/regulation this action is implied from.
+- `sources` -  A object that contains jurisdictional references to the law/regulation this action is implied from.

 ```json
 {